 Sure they can start other lines of businesses if they had enough cash flow, the way Google is doing now.
 I wasn’t sure about their future cash flow either.

 I am not a professional investor who always keeps track of his purchases or study future predictions (charts and trends) regularly.

 I buy stocks and tend to forget about them for a long time.
 I am comfortable with stocks that are dividend-paying and constantly increasing their dividend over the years, I invest directly in them.

-I came to a conclusion that I would let my fund managers decide if they want to invest in Facebook.
+I concluded that I would let my fund managers decide if they want to invest in Facebook.

 To summarize it all these are the tips that work for me when it comes to resisting stock buying impulses.

 We often get excited reading articles on a particular stock with ‘high potential’.
 Don’t just jump in to buy it, at least read a few other articles on the same company before deciding to buy.

 Your broker may extend free/paid analyst research on individual stocks, they are extremely helpful for stock research.

 Make a few rules and don’t deviate – The way I had resisted my temptation, you can probably follow that.
 I made my rule not to invest in a company where sustainability is a big concern.